runpod/docs/docs/tutorials/pods/run-ollama.md

 sidebar_position: 4
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-This tutorial will guide you through setting up [Ollama](https://ollama.com), a powerful AI model serving platform, on a GPU Pod using RunPod.
+This tutorial will guide you through setting up [Ollama](https://ollama.com), a powerful platform serving large language model, on a GPU Pod using RunPod.
 Ollama makes it easy to run, create, and customize models.

 However, not everyone has access to the compute power needed to run these models.